billdong9/niodb/README.md

 const database = await new Nio(filepath);
 ```

-`new Nio(filepath)` when `filepath` is a string, returning a Promise object that will return a Nio instance, so you have to use `await` keyword to get the instance.
+When `filepath` is a string, `new Nio(filepath)` returns a Promise object that will return a Nio instance, so you have to use `await` keyword to get the instance.

 If `filepath` is not defined, it will directly return a Nio instance, no `await` is needed.
 But for consistency, we recommend you to always use `await` when initializing the database.

-### Setting and Getting Data
+### Setting and Getting a key
 Set a key in the database to hold a value is very simple, just like assigning a value to a JavaScript object:

 ```javascript
 database.key = value;
 ```

-The change of the data will be automatically stored atomically on your disk if `filepath` is given.
+The change of the data will be automatically and atomically stored on your disk if `filepath` is defined.

 And getting the value of a key is also that simple: